kanghyojun/pykey/README.markdown

 ### Server

-you can start server simply with `python -m server.run`, for more information type `python -m server.run -h`
+you can start server simply with `python -m pykey.run`, for more information type `python -m pykey.run -h`

 ### Client